-- 1. Log in to the router that will be the repeater.
-Select Basic > Wireless Settings and verify that the wireless settings match the base unit exactly.
-The wireless security option has to be set to WEP or None. - 2.
-Select Advanced > Wireless Repeating Function, and select the Enable Wireless Repeating Function check box and the Wireless Repeater radio button. - 3.
-Fill in the Repeater IP Address field.
-This IP address has to be in the same subnet as the base station, but different from the LAN IP address of the base station. - 4.
-Click Apply to save your changes. - 5.
+- 1. Log in to the router that will be the repeater. - Select Basic > Wireless Settings and verify that the wireless settings match the base unit exactly.

+The wireless security option must be set to WEP or None.

+- 3. Select Advanced > Wireless Repeating Function and select the Enable Wireless Repeating Function check box and the Wireless Repeater radio button. - 4.
+Complete the Repeater IP Address field.

+This IP address must be in the same subnet as the base station, but different from the LAN IP address of the base station.

+- 5. Click Apply to save your changes. - 6.
 Verify connectivity across the LANs.